MCFpy/mcf/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 General parameters
 ------------------

-You can use the ``var_effect_vs_0_se`` parameter to specify the standard errors of variables of effects of treatment relative to first treatment.
-Dimension is equal to the number of treatments minus 1.

 To control how many observations are required at minimum in a partition, you can define such number by using ``pt_min_leaf_size``.
 Leaves that are smaller than ``pt_min_leaf_size`` in the training data will not be considered.
 A larger number reduces computation time and avoids overfitting.
 Default is :math:`0.1 \times \frac{\text{{number of training observations}}}{\text{{number of leaves}}}`.

 If the number of individuals who receive a specific treatment is constrained, you may specify admissible treatment shares via the keyword argument ``other_max_shares``.
 Note that the information must come as a tuple with as many entries as there are treatments.